Academic

 Curriculum Overview

 KYSM offers the Malaysian Secondary School Curriculum (KSSM).
 Form 1 to Form 3 students will read eight subjects as specified in the national curriculum.
 Form 4 and Form 5 students can be in either the Science or Business stream.
 They will read twelve down to ten subjects.
-All students who complete their secondary school education in KYS will sit for two public examinations – the PT3 in Form 3 and the SPM in Form 5.
+All students who complete their secondary school education in KYS will sit for the SPM Examination in Form 5.

 The academic time spreads over 56 periods in a week.
 We follow closely one hour periods timetable.
 Students move from one teaching room to another for lessons.
 There is no bell in between periods.
 The purpose for these two practices is to eliminate boredom, improve time management skill and to keep our students active during academic time.